FAQS

 Center for Sustainable Energy (CSE), the Program Administrator, consulted with a dozen technical and community-based organizations to develop the program.
 CSE will continue to engage these organizations to assess the program’s progress and implement changes as needed.

 Minor updates to the program will be made annually; periodically, updates will include more comprehensive requirement changes.
-As the Program Administrator, Center for Sustainable Energy (CSE) provides an annual progress report on the program to SDG&E by the end of March.
+As the Program Administrator, Center for Sustainable Energy (CSE) provides an annual progress report on the program to SDG&E within 1 month of the conclusion of a program year.
 Leading up to this annual report, CSE conducts a group meeting with technical and community-based stakeholders to elicit feedback on program outcomes and gather suggestions for improvements.

 Applications are reviewed and approved on a first-come, first-served basis.
 If the full incentive for your income band is reserved at the time of your application, you will be put on a waitlist for project cancellations or for funding the following year.